cinc-project/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

 1. Do the backup configuration only when you have not provided the (backup information) configuration at the time of deployment.
 Refer backup section for [object storage](/automate/ha_backup_restore_aws_s3/).

     {{< note >}}
-    - During the deployment for the Primary and DR clusters, use the same S3 bucket name.
+     During the deployment for the Primary and Secondary clusters, use the same S3 bucket name.
-    - Configure backups for both clusters using only [object storage](/automate/ha_backup_restore_aws_s3/).
     {{< /note >}}

 1. On Primary Cluster

-    - Configure a cronjob to regularly run the `chef-automate backup` command from one of the Chef Automate nodes.
-The sample cron for backup looks like this:
+    - Take a backup of Primary cluster from bastion by running below command:

     ```sh
     chef-automate backup create --no-progress > /var/log/automate-backups.log